 Shorter Purchasing Lead Times Reduce Inventory Risk

-Towards More Efficient Seasonal Inventory Management
+Toward More Efficient Seasonal Inventory Management

 Understanding the dynamics of seasonal products helps determine the best control method.
-Forecasting, purchasing and store replenishment need to be approached in different ways for different seasons and products.
+Forecasting, purchasing, and store replenishment need to be approached in different ways for different seasons and products.

 Typically the reasons for this include:

-- Lead times: If the purchasing lead time is long, control may have been based on advance orders placed by stores;
+- Lead times: If the purchasing lead time is long, control may have been based on advance orders placed by stores.

 - Minimum delivery size: If products are delivered from the supplier straight to the stores, the supplier may have required large delivery batches.